ImperialSysAL/imperialsysal.github.io/about.md

 ### More Information

-For More information about us, visit the group pages on [https://www.imperial.ac.uk/systems-algorithms-design-lab/](https://www.imperial.ac.uk/systems-algorithms-design-lab/){:target="_blank"}
+For more information about us, please visit the group pages on [https://www.imperial.ac.uk/systems-algorithms-design-lab/](https://www.imperial.ac.uk/systems-algorithms-design-lab/){:target="_blank"}